Skip to main content

 What Specific Questions Should I Ask the Vendor?

 Armed with knowledge of these frameworks, you can formulate precise and revealing questions.
 Your inquiry should be structured to elicit specific details about their security practices, moving beyond simple “yes” or “no” answers.
-The goal is to understand the architecture of their strategy.
+The goal is to understand the architecture of their data protection strategy.

 Critical Questions for Vendor Security Verification